solo-io/workshops/istio-basics/README.md

 We will use a Kubernetes cluster offered by instruqt to run the lab.

 ### Lab environment prep on your local laptop
 You can also run this lab on your laptop where Docker is supported.
-If you are using MacOS, run the following commands to download k3d and setup a Kubernetes cluster after you start your Docker deamon:
+If you are using Linux, run the following commands to download k3d and setup a Kubernetes cluster after you start your Docker deamon:

 ```
 # download k3d